asitk/devbox/README.md

 # DevBox: Portable Dev Environment

-A set of curated tools and scripts that play together :)
+An customizable IDE with a set of curated tools that work seamlessly :)

 ![DevBox Screenshot](docs/screenshot.png)